 - EDAC 635 Strategies for Teaching Adults (3 credits)

 Or, your advisor can help you select an equivalent online course to be determined.
+For a complete list of program requirements and courses, see the course catalog.

 You will need to earn an overall GPA of 3.0 in the program to earn this certificate.
 Plus, no course with a grade below 2.0 can be counted toward the certificate.